MariaDariaTompea/MariaDariaTompea/README.md

 ## About Me

-I am currently studying Computer Science at Babes-Bolyai University and building projects that span multiple languages and domains — from university coursework to personal explorations in game development, language design, and hardware.
+I am currently studying Computer Science at Babes-Bolyai University and building projects that span multiple languages and domains ,from university coursework to personal explorations in game development, language design, and hardware.
 I enjoy finding the intersection between technical problem-solving and creative expression.

 Beyond programming, I am an artist working in graphical design, digital art, painting, original character creation, and writing.
 I am working to find my niche and combine both my interests in art and technology.

 ---